Morgahl/pipes/README.md

 ## Decisions made

-### Feel free to open an issue to provide an alternate implementation or just a discussion of the issue more in depth if one does not already exist.
-This should provide an opportunity to a documented discussion of the issue more in depth at the time it becomes a requested feature.
+### Feel free to open an issue to provide an alternate implementation or just a discussion of the issue more in depth, if one does not already exist.
+This should provide an opportunity for a documented discussion of the issue in a more in depth manner at the time it becomes a requested feature.

 1. Some functionality on `Chan[T]` and `ChanPull[T]` cannot be implemented in a type safe manner currently due to the lack of support for parameterized methods.
 The Functional based implementation should be used instead to ensure type safe implementations.